MJFF-ResearchCommunity/Useful-PPMI-Clinical-Codes/README.md

 Other members of the community also have contributed to this GitHub with scripts.
 Here follows the current contributions:
 MDS-UPDRS Longitudinal Deltas & Minimal Clinically Important Difference Helper - Ana Jimena Hernández Medrano ([@jimenahmedrano](https://github.com/jimenahmedrano))
+PPMI harmonization based on enrollment criterias and protocol versions - Hirotaka Iwaki ([@hirotakai](https://github.com/hirotaka-i))

 The goal of these scripts is to provide researchers some relevant clinical data that are extracted in a meaningful way form the data that is already available in PPMI.
 All the necessary input datasets can be obtained [here](https://ida.loni.usc.edu/pages/access/studyData.jsp?project=PPMI) after applying for registration for access to the PPMI data.
 All outputs from the analyses were removed to comply with privacy and data sharing principles.
 Some of these scripts were developed with the help of AI tools such as ChatGPT 4o.

-What this notebook covers: (1) LEDD and medication-specific LEDD calculations, (2) levodopa challenge responsiveness, (3) medical conditions identifier, (4) medication usage identifier, (5) longitudinal DBS evolution, (6) longitudinal deceased status and (7) the creation of a longitudinal and integrated MDS-UPDRS scores alongside minimal clinically important differences analyses.
+What this notebook covers: (1) LEDD and medication-specific LEDD calculations, (2) levodopa challenge responsiveness, (3) medical conditions identifier, (4) medication usage identifier, (5) longitudinal DBS evolution, (6) longitudinal deceased status, (7) the creation of a longitudinal and integrated MDS-UPDRS scores alongside minimal clinically important differences analyses and (8) a script that harmonizes PPMI participants into cohorts based on the enrollment criteria and protocol version under which they were enrolled.

 Other analyses are also planned to be added.